 History of LSWVST

-When we started our consultancy work back in 1992 for a department of Daimler-Benz Research Institute we used Smalltalk/V for Win32.
+When we started our Smalltalk consultancy work back in 1992 for a department of Daimler-Benz Research Institute which used Smalltalk/V for Win32.
 From the very beginning it was clear that we need to now Smalltalk down to the bits and so LSWVST was created.

 We started to write a Virtual-Machine in C.